-Home Share Now (479-8544) provides affordable housing options through facilitation of shared housing.
+HomeShare Vermont (802-863-5625), which has replaced Home Share Now in our area, provides affordable housing options through facilitation of shared housing.
 Formerly operated under the Central Vermont Council on Aging, the organization matches people needing housing with those who wish to remain in their homes.
 Services and in-kind contributions are exchanged for housing.
-Five people were involved in matches in East Montpelier last year. (\$800; \$800; \$800)
+HomeShare Vermont starting servicing East Montpelier along with the rest of Washington County as well as Lamoille and Orange Counties on November 1, 2019. (\$800; \$800)